 That progress is recognised in fire codes and specification standards in the US and France.
 Since 2013, dedicated test methods and prescriptive solutions have been published.
 They now rely on open-state- fire-resistance-rated cavity barriers.
 In fact, the first product of this kind was designed and manufactured in England in 2003.
 It is marketed in EU mainland member states but, strangely, is yet to be sold within the UK itself.

 The images above show how most recent cavity barriers perform in test.
 The test applied EI30 rated barriers with see-through fire protection that instantly block direct flame impingement while they are still in the open state.

 The recent joint report by the ABI, FPA 7 and RISC Authority following the Grenfell catastrophe got to grips with this.
 They carried out probing tests that verified the rationale of the US and French test methods and have recommended to the Grenfell Inquiry and to BSI that the full-scale test method for facades, BS 8414 be reviewed on this basis.
 The report further proved that compartmentation of cladding cavities is breached by common non-fire-rated wall vents and that the chimney effect of these cavities is not properly addressed by the current BS 8414.

-The world’s high-rise structures in wood are fire protected by vents that block flames even when you see the flames through them before they seal up.
-This is the Mjos Tower, currently the world’s highest wooden residential building
+The world’s high-rise structures in wood are fire protected by vents that block flames even when flames are visible through them before they seal up.
+For instance the Mjos Tower, currently the world’s highest wooden residential building

 All risks covered